anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 CNTT Reference Architecture support the ML2 plugin (see below) as well as the service plugins including for [FWaaS (Firewall as a Service)](https://docs.openstack.org/neutron/train/admin/fwaas.html), [LBaaS (Load Balancer as a Service)](https://governance.openstack.org/tc/reference/projects/octavia.html), and [VPNaaS (VPN as a Service)](https://opendev.org/openstack/neutron-vpnaas/).
 The OpenStack wiki provides a list of [Neutron plugins](https://wiki.openstack.org/wiki/Neutron#Plugins).

-Every Neutron plugin needs to implement a minimum set of common [methods (actions for Pike release)](https://docs.openstack.org/neutron/train/contributor/internals/api_extensions.html).
+Every Neutron plugin needs to implement a minimum set of common [methods (actions for Train release)](https://docs.openstack.org/neutron/train/contributor/internals/api_extensions.html).
 Resources can inherit Standard Attributes and thereby have the extensions for these standard attributes automatically incorporated.
 Additions to resources, such as additional attributes, must be accompanied by an extension.

 [Chapter 5](chapter05.md), Interfaces and APIs, of this Reference Architecture provides a list of [Neutron Extensions](chapter05.md#525-neutron).
 The current available extensions can  be obtained using [List Extensions API](https://docs.openstack.org/api-ref/network/v2/#list-extensions) and details about an extension using [Show extension details API](https://docs.openstack.org/api-ref/network/v2/#show-extension-details).